Field Handling Galvanized Rebar

 Field Handling Techniques: HDG vs. Fusion Bonded Epoxy-Coated

 The galvanized coating uniquely provides both barrier and cathodic protection to the steel.
-First, galvanizing’s barrier protection is superior to other barrier coatings due to the formation of a permanent bond with the steel.
+First, galvanizing’s barrier protection is superior to other barrier coatings due to the formation of a metallurgical bond with the steel.
 Other barrier coatings, such as fusion-bonded epoxy (FBE), rely strictly on surface adhesion to the steel.
-To learn more about the coating visit the Coating Properties section of the website.

 Bending Galvanized Rebar

-Usually when cracking, or flaking, of the coating occurs on the bent section of the rebar, the outer zinc layer is the only layer that cracks.
+Usually when cracking or flaking of the coating occurs on the bent section of the rebar, corrosion protection is still available.
 Coating thickness measurements will indicate that the zinc-iron alloy layers are still intact to provide numerous years of corrosion protection.

 Touch-up & Repair